-Towson University proudly boasts one of the fewest crimes per capita of any public higher education institution in Maryland.
+Towson University has one of the fewest crimes per capita of any public higher education institution in Maryland.
 When crime does occur, it is reported immediately and is made public for the safety of others.

-The University Police posts timely crime alerts to promote awareness of potential
+The University Police posts crime alerts to promote awareness of potential safety

-safety situations in the campus community.
-Individuals are expected to review these
+situations in the campus community.
+Individuals are expected to review the warnings

-crime alerts and take reasonable steps towards maintaining personal safety.
-Becoming
+and take reasonable steps towards maintaining personal safety.
+Becoming actively involved

-in crime prevention is the best way to defend against becoming a
+in crime prevention is the best way to defend against becoming a victim.

 These crime alerts promote safety on campus and comply, in part with Jeanne Clery Disclosure of Campus Security Police and Campus Crine Statistics Act of 1990.